Grace Memorial Episcopal Church (Wabasha, Minnesota): Description

 Grace Memorial Episcopal Church is a one-story building on a modified cruciform plan.
 It was designed in the style of English Gothic architecture, with walls of random coursed stone.
 The main gable ends have stone coping topped by Celtic crosses at the peaks.
 The roof is of slate.

 There are two projecting gables on the main façade that contain doors.
-The gable at main entrance has a decorated bargeboard, a Gothic arch, and a belfry.
+The gable at the main entrance has a decorated bargeboard, a Gothic arch, and a belfry.
 The gable over the secondary entrance has half-timbering over cobblestone infill.

 The building is characterized by several stained glass windows in Gothic framing, flanked by stone buttresses.
 The largest such window is on the northwest wall, but the chancel window at the southeast, entitled "Three Marys at the Tomb", was designed by Tiffany Studios.
 It depicts the Virgin Mary, and Mary Magdalene at the tomb on Easter morning.
 The window cost $3000.